-Green Directions Vaughan:

-The Community Sustainability and Environmental Master Plan will function as the City's sustainability plan and will influence virtually all aspects of the City's operational and regulatory activities, including the growth management strategy.
-The intent of the Community Sustainability and Environmental Master Plan is to establish the principles of sustainability, which will then be used in the development of other plans and master plans to achieve a healthy natural environment, vibrant communities and a strong economy.
+Vaughan Vision 2020: Green Directions Vaughan: The updated strategic plan establishes the The Community Sustainability and City's mission, vision and corporate values.
+It Environmental Master Plan will function as the outlines the Corporation's strategic goals and City's sustainability plan and will influence initiatives.
+In turn, these strategic initiatives are virtually all aspects of the City's operational implemented through departmental business and regulatory activities, including the growth plans.
+City programs, such as the Vaughan management strategy.
+The intent of the Tomorrow growth management strategy, are Community Sustainability and Environmental aligned to the organizational strategic goals as Master Plan is to establish the principles of outlined in Vaughan Vision.
+Vaughan Vision sustainability, which will then be used in the 2020 was completed in December, 2007. development of other plans and master plans to achieve a healthy natural environment, vibrant communities and a strong economy.
 Green Directions Vaughan was completed in April, 2009.